Israelian pólice has deployed dozens of checkpoints all over the country, as well as drones and specialized search units.

 The prisoners allegedly used a rusty spoon to dig the tunnel over at least two months to get the job done.
 Official sources, however, have yet to confirm this information.

-The Shin Bet believes that the militants were in contact with people outside of the prison using a smuggled phone.
+The Shin Bet believes that the were in contact with people outside of the prison using a smuggled phone.
 They also reported that an unidentified vehicle picked them up once they got out of the tunnel.

 Also, one of the security guards in charge of watching that sector allegedly fell asleep during the jailbreak.